JanSharp/VRCAdminOnlyManager/README.md

   - Optional Is Admin UI Toggle
     - to show if the local player is admin
     - to toggle the local player being admin
+      - Any changes to the admin list are then ignored, until `RemoveAllOverrides` is raised
   - Optional Interact
     - to toggle the local player being admin
+      - Any changes to the admin list are then ignored, until `RemoveAllOverrides` is raised
   - Optional Admin List Input Field
     - to modify the admin list from within the instance, synced
 - AdminOnlyMarker